nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-06-28-vss-converter-issue-tf60014-tf60087-failed-to-initialise-user-mapper/index.md

 ---
 title: "VSS Converter – Issue: TF60014 & TF60087: Failed to initialise user mapper"
+description: "Resolve VSS to TFS import issues with our guide on TF60014 & TF60087 errors.
+Learn how to fix user mapping problems and streamline your migration process."
 date: 2012-06-28
 creator: Martin Hinshelwood
 id: "6124"